rahulkrpandey/yoga_subscription/README.md

 ## Introduction

 Welcome to the Membership Form project!
+The project was built with the following tech stack, Next.js (React.js framework), Tailwind CSS, Supabase (PostgreSQL database service).

 - **Age Requirement:** Users between the ages of 18 and 65 are eligible to subscribe.